Carlolis/remix-effect-poc/README.md

 Go to <http://localhost:8081/ui/console/projects> and login with the new password, create a new project.

+### Add "Admin" and "Customer" roles

+In the new project, create two new roles with the name and key "Admin" and "Customer"

 ### Create an application

 In the new project, create an application